So, what are the characteristics of the best caulk remover?

 Well, Commercial caulk removers are available in abundance in the hardware stores today.
 Choosing the product that’s best suited for the type of caulk or stain you are trying to remove is no mean feat.

-This is incredibly easy to use adhesive remover works on a variety of surfaces without harming the fabric.
-Be it carpet, clothes, furniture, upholstery, floor or any tough metal- the FG658 penetrates the toughest surfaces in an instant.
+This is incredibly easy to use adhesive-remover that works on a variety of materials without harming the surface.
+Be it carpet, clothes, furniture, upholstery, floor, or any tough metal- this spray gel caulk remover can penetrate through the toughest surfaces in an instant.

 From lipstick stains on your clothes to unsightly chewing on your carpet, from caulk, graffiti, tar, oil, marker stain to dried paint- it lets you clean just about any mess off any surface without breaking much sweat.